spencerkinney/screenflow/README.md

 ## Conclusion

 ScreenFlow was a fun project that showcases the potential of computer vision in desktop environments.
 By detecting and localizing desktop icons, this POC lays the groundwork for more advanced applications, such as AI-driven desktop navigation and automation.

+## Live Demo

+You can try a live demo of the web app [here](https://gentle-sierra-41131-29fa44bce9f8.herokuapp.com/).